© Copyright ResourcefulManager

 Do you have an employee who rarely complained, but is now complaining a lot more?
 That’s a big red flag.
 Something has gotten under that person’s skin and she isn’t happy.
 Find out what’s wrong.
 If you don’t, you may be replacing more than one person, if her attitude starts rubbing off on her co-workers.

-8) Loses A Close Friend
+8) A Close Friend Leaves

 If someone on your staff leaves, and he has a close friend in the office, guess what?
 You may be replacing two people.
 Often, it’ll happen because the employee who left will actively recruit his friend to join him at his new company.